Why Latency Matters: How an Audio Interface can Help

 This is where computer processing speed plays a role—the more powerful your computer’s processor, the smaller buffer size you need to use.
 All else equal, this will result in less latency.

-Device drivers can make a big difference to latency
+Device drivers can make a big difference in latency

-They are the biggest variable in contributing to latency, adding quite a lot, or not so much, depending on the operating system and software-hardware combination in the system.
+They are the biggest variable contributing to latency, adding quite a lot—or not so much—depending on the operating system and software-hardware combination in the system.

 Some audio interfaces rely on the computer operating system’s built-in driver, while other interfaces come with custom-built driver software—these usually provide better latency performance.